slopezpereyra/slopezpereyra.github.io/_posts/2024-07-08-RanGraphGen.md

 from the space $\mathcal{G}$ of all connected graphs with uniformity; i.e. without a bias for graphs of a special kind.
 This entry contains three algorithms for sampling random connected graphs.
 The first two are simple and of reasonable complexity, but biased.
-The third algorithm is more less efficient, but it can be proven that it samples graphs without bias.
+The third algorithm is less efficient, but it can be proven that it samples graphs without bias.

 ## Bottom-up approach